Robert Terris JD, MFT

 Licensed Marriage and Family Therapist (MFC #51095), California Board of Behavioral Sciences

 Licensed Attorney (State Bar #233395), State Bar of California

-UC Hastings College of Law, Adjunct Professor
+UC Hastings College of Law, Center for Negotiation and Dispute Resolution, Adjunct Professor

 Golden Gate University, Ageno School of Business, Department of Psychology, Adjunct Professor